 Usage notes

 When you create an Internet NAT gateway, you must specify a VPC and a vSwitch that you want to associate with the Internet NAT gateway.
-After an Internet NAT gateway is created, the system assigns an idle private IP address from the vSwitch to the Internet NAT gateway.
-We recommend that you create a vSwitch that is exclusive to the Internet NAT gateway.
-This way, you can plan networks as needed.
+After an Internet NAT gateway is created, we recommend that you create an independent vSwitch for the Internet NAT gateway to reserve sufficient IP addresses for later use.

-Internet NAT gateways can be deployed across zones for disaster recovery.
-To deploy an Internet NAT gateway across zones, specify the vSwitch of the primary zone.
-You do not need to specify the vSwitch of the secondary zone.
+Internet NAT gateways support primary/secondary zones for disaster recovery.
+The vSwitch that you specify when you create an Internet NAT gateway resides in the primary zone.
+You do not need to specify the vSwitch in the secondary zone.

 For more information about how to create an Internet NAT gateway, see Purchase an Internet NAT gateway.